niklasramo/popo.js/README.md

 *Type: String &nbsp;&mdash;&nbsp; Default value: 'center center center center'*

 Defines the target element's position relative to the base element.
 The format is "targetX targetY baseX baseY".
-Use *left*, *right* and *center* to describe the horizontal position and *top*, *bottom* and *center* to describe the vertical position.
+Use "left", "right" and "center" to set the horizontal position and "top", "bottom" and "center" to set the vertical position.

 ---